lhe17/nebula/README.md

 Selection between NEBULA-LN and NEBULA-HL
 -----------------------------------------

-In *nebula*, a user can choose one of the two algorithms to fit an NBGMM.
+In *nebula*, a user can choose one of the two algorithms to fit an NBMM.
 NEBULA-LN uses an approximated likelihood based on the law of large numbers, and NEBULA-HL uses an h-likelihood.
 A user can select these methods through `method='LN'` or `method='HL'`.
-NEBULA-LN is faster and performs particularly well when the number of cells per subject is large.
-In the following analysis of the example data comprising \~200 cells per subject, the difference of the estimated cell-level overdispersions between NEBULA-LN and NEBULA-HL is \~5% for most genes.
+NEBULA-LN is faster and performs particularly well when the number of cells per subject (CPS) is large.
+In the following analysis of the example data set comprising
+\~200 cells per subject, the difference of the estimated cell-level overdispersions between NEBULA-LN and NEBULA-HL is \~5% for most genes.

 ``` r
 re_ln = nebula(sample_data$count,sample_data$sid,pred=df,offset=sample_data$offset,method='LN')